 The school is designed for examiners who want enhanced skills in reviewing and analyzing commercial real estate appraisals.
 Attendees should have experience with evaluating commercial real estate loans and with income-producing real estate lending.
-Copyright ©1994-2014 CALMO Realty Services, Inc.

-REARS is 4 1/2 days.
+REARS is 4 1⁄2 days.
 It begins on Monday at 8:30 a.m. and ends on Friday at 12:00 noon.
 The normal class day is 8 hours.

-The course includes a pre-course assignment with an assessment.
-Completion of the precourse reading and submission of the assessment is considered a requirement to attend the course.
+The course includes approximately 24 hours of pre-course assignments with an assessment.
+Completion of the pre-course reading and submission of the assessment is considered a requirement to attend the course.
 The FFIEC provides the pre-course materials approximately 6 - 8 weeks prior to the course.
 The course instructor also facilitates the pre-course by assisting students via e-mail.